United States of America

 It has everything you’d want in a country.
 Good food, big cities, diverse wildlife, and tons of natural wonders!

 I think the USA is such an overlooked country.
-Other than maybe China, you won’t find another country on the planet so jam-packed with natural wonders and amazing cities.
+Other than maybe China, you won’t find another country on the planet so jam-packed with natural wonders and vibrant cities.
 It should be at the top of every non Americans bucket list!

 Quick Info